 Students who apply early receive several benefits.
-When the first five steps are completed by November 15 for the next Fall semester, the student: (a) receives an early decision by the Admission Committee; and (b) receives priority consideration for certain types of financial aid and housing.
+When the first five steps are completed by November 15 for the next fall semester, the student: (a) receives an early decision by the Admission Committee; and (b) receives priority consideration for certain types of financial aid and housing.
 An application and admittance is valid for one academic year.
 Updated application forms are required if one year has elapsed since the application was submitted.

 Campus housing is administered by the Office of Student Development.
-An admitted student who would like to live in College dormitory housing submits a completed Request for Campus Housing form and a non-refundable dorm deposit of \$50.00.
+An admitted student who would like to live in College residence halls submits a completed Request for Campus Housing form.
 For apartment housing, the admitted student submits a completed Request for Campus Housing form and a non-refundable apartment deposit of \$100.00.
 (These forms are sent to those who are admitted.)